 - Expand the contents of Display Adapters.

-- Right-click your NVIDIA graphics card, then choose Uninstall from the context menu.
+- Right-click your NVIDIA graphics card, then choose Uninstall Device from the context menu.

-- If prompted to confirm the action, click Yes.
+- If prompted to confirm the action and to remove driver software, click Yes.

 - Go back to the taskbar, then click the Search icon.

 - Type “Control Panel” (no quotes), then select Control Panel from the results.

 Now, remove everything related to NVIDIA.